jenkinsci/datadog-plugin/DEVELOPMENT.md

 #### Jobs failing with Jenkins Agent

 Due to backwards compatability of the plugin, the Jenkins version defined in `pom.xml` might have dependency issues that can cause jobs running on an agent to fail.
-To fix, find the minimum version required by dependencies the issues and modify the version in [`pom.xml`](https://github.com/jenkinsci/datadog-plugin/blob/master/pom.xml#L23):
+To fix, find the minimum version required by dependencies and modify the version in [`pom.xml`](https://github.com/jenkinsci/datadog-plugin/blob/master/pom.xml#L23):

 ```
 ...